 - request that your personal data is erased.
 For example where you withdraw your consent to our processing.
 However, we usually retain personal data in accordance with applicable laws which may mean we cannot process your request.

 - withdraw consent.
 For certain uses of your personal data, we will ask for your consent.
 Where we do this, you have the right to withdraw your consent to further use of your personal data (if we are relying on consent as our legal ground).
+You can manage your preferences any time on your Peachy account page or contacting us (see Contact Us section below).

 - rectification your personal data.
 If any personal information we hold is inaccurate or incomplete you can update your contact details, personal details and payment details yourself in the ‘My account’ section of your online account.